zhan3916/FlashMLA/README.md

 - mcTlass source code.
 - mcPytorch2.1 and mcTriton2.1 from maca toolkit wheel package and above.

-To install:
+To install flash attn in conda env:
-1. Make sure that maca pyTorch2.1 is installed.
+1. Make sure that maca pytorch2.1 and triton2.1 is installed.
-2. Download mctlass source code from: https://sw-download.metax-tech.com/
+2. Download mctlass source code from FlashAttention2/csrc/mctlass on website : https://sw-download.metax-tech.com/

 ### Set environment variables
 ```bash